utkarsh7653/Pfizer-Database-Analysis/README.md

 2. Data Model design
 3. Answering some of the potential supply and demand questiong using advance queries methodologies 1) JOINS 2) Subqueries

-Overall, analyis will help in predicting future demands to make informed business decisions.
+Overall, analysis will help in predicting future demands to make informed business decisions.